ramprasadar/Dating-App/README.md

 # Dating-App
-Creating an Dating-App with dotNet Core for WebAPI and Angualar 14 for Frontend with SQL Database
+Creating an Dating-App with dotNet Core,SQL Database for WebAPI and Angualar 14